-Catherine Kaseri Ohura is the General Manager of Labcorp Development Japan, K.K.
+Catherine Kaseri Ohura was the General Manager of Labcorp Development Japan, K.K.
 (LDJ), as of September 1, 2021.
+She was appointed to the role of Representative Director of LDJKK as of May 18th 2022.
 Prior to joining LDJ in September, 2021, Ohura was the CEO & Executive Director of the GHIT Fund, a Japan-based international public-private partnership fund for global health R&D, funded by Government of Japan, life science companies, the Bill & Melinda Gates Foundation, and Wellcome.

 Previously, she served as the Executive Officer and Unit Head of Japan Commercial Operations & Customer Experience at Bristol-Myers Squibb (BMS) K.K. (located in Japan).
 She also served as Executive Officer and Senior Director, Regional R&D Operations (responsible for Japan, China R&D Operations) at BMS K.K.
 At BMS (in the US), one of her roles was the Global Lead/General Manager for the BMS Network of Women (B-NOW).
 In this groundbreaking industry leadership role, she drove business performance at BMS globally by fostering a more powerfully diverse and broadly inclusive people and business strategy.